Fischbach23/CEG2350/Labs/Lab07/Lab07.md

 ## Part 2 Answers

-1. How to change your desktop background in your VM:
+1. How to change your desktop background in your VM: I clicked in the top right corner of my Vm, went to settings, background and then picked one of the options.
-2. How to install VSCode in your VM:
+2. How to install VSCode in your VM: I went to the ubuntu app store and installed VsCode through it.
-3. How to connect to your AWS instance from your VM using `ssh`:
+3. How to connect to your AWS instance from your VM using `ssh`: I went to aws academy and downloaded the pem file, copied the contents and pasted it in a file called ceg2350-key.pem, I then used the command ssh -i ceg2350-key.pem ubuntu@3.212.42.61 to ssh into my aws instance.